 Anaphylaxis is classified into four types based on its symptoms and reactions.

-Uniphase Reaction –This is the most common type of anaphylaxis.
-Its symptoms peaks 30 minutes after exposure to an allergen.
+Uniphase Reaction -This is the most common type of anaphylaxis.
+Its symptoms peak 30 minutes after exposure to an allergen.

-Biphasic Reaction happens after the recurrence after anaphylaxis mostly happens 1-72 hours after the attack.
+Biphasic Reaction happens after the recurrence of anaphylaxis mostly happens 1-72 hours after the attack.

 Protracted Reaction can last for more than hours, even days, without resolving completely.
 The protracted reaction is uncommon and is difficult to treat.